Bartholin gland masses: Diagnosis and management

 The Bartholin glands (also called the greater vestibular glands) are located in the vulva (figure 1), and blockage of the Bartholin ducts is a common etiology of a vulvar mass.
 The most common Bartholin masses are cysts or abscesses; Bartholin benign tumors and carcinomas are rare.
 Symptomatic Bartholin cysts and abscesses account for 2 percent of all gynecologic visits per year .

 This topic will focus on cysts and abscesses, but will also provide brief information on Bartholin benign tumors and carcinomas.
 Vulvar abscess, vulvar lesions, and vulvar cancer are discussed in detail separately.
-(See "Vulvar abscess" and "Vulvar lesions: Differential diagnosis based on morphology" and "Vulvar cancer: Clinical manifestations, diagnosis, and pathology".)
+(See "Vulvar abscess" and "Vulvar lesions: Differential diagnosis based on morphology" and "Vulvar cancer: Epidemiology, diagnosis, histopathology, and treatment of rare histologies".)

 BARTHOLIN GLAND ANATOMY